 Non-Probate Transfers of Real Estate in Texas Using the Affidavit of Heirship

-Probate can be time-consuming and costly to administer, with or without a will.
-The estate absorbs the costs, but in the case of more modest estates, it can eat into what little is left.
-If an individual dies without a will and their estate consists mostly of real estate, using an affidavit of heirship can allow it to pass to heirs without going through the formal probate process.
+If an individual dies without a will and their estate consists entirely of real estate, using an affidavit of heirship can allow that real estate to pass to heirs without going through the formal probate process.

 What is an Affidavit of Heirship?